 How long does it take to make a blog profitable?
 How long does it take to reach a certain income level?
 I get asked alot… and here’s my full answer.

 I get asked this question all the time.
-For instance, take this question that recently came in on my blog monetization webinar…
+For instance, take this question that I Was asked by an attendee of one of my webinars...

 How long does it take to turn a blog into a business which you can rely on (making about 3-4K USD per month)?